BLavery/STM32F407VG-Micropython/README.md

  - with merely a USB connection,
  - using the standard latest pyboard v1 firmware image from here: http://micropython.org/download

-... we can put a PYBOARD micropython image on this board:
+... we can put the PYBOARD micropython image on this board:

  - sudo dfu-util -a 0 -D pybv10-20181205-v1.9.4-712-gc6365ffb9.dfu      (your dfu file)